-The college bookstore, located in the Student Center, sells all of the required and recommended textbooks, study guides, reference books and supplies for classes offered by the college.
-Academic software is available at educational pricing with a valid ID card.
 The bookstore also sells a selection of Wor-Wic insignia items, such as clothing, hats, mugs, ID holders and academic planners.
-During the week of final examinations in the fall and spring semesters, the bookstore buys back used books from students who want to sell them.
+During the week of final examinations in the fall and spring, the bookstore buys back used books from students who want to sell them.